keikhcheung/keikhcheung.github.io/_pages/about.md

 </div>
 </div>

-I have worked in 🇩🇪Germany, 🇫🇷France, 🇭🇰Hong Kong and 🇺🇸the USA in very different positions and contexts.
+I have worked in 🇩🇪Germany, 🇫🇷France, 🇭🇰Hong Kong and 🇺🇸the USA in very different positions & contexts.

-At the moment, I am doing Experience Design at the agency [*denkwerk*](https://www.denkwerk.com/){:target="_blank"} by day.
+At the moment, I am doing experience design at the agency [*denkwerk*](https://www.denkwerk.com/){:target="_blank"} by day.

 <div class="about-sec" markdown="1">
 Some companies/organisations for which I did creative work include: